Vinod-Kumar-R/AutomationTesting/README.md

       i. **Automation**  (is single selection from dropdown) ii. **Categeory**   (is Multiple selection from dropdown)

-Automation custom filed is used to know, Particular test case has been automated or not (it is single selection from dorpdown and it value should be "DONE" or "NOT" ) and it's mandatary field
+"Automation" custom filed is used to know, Particular test case has been automated or not (it is single selection from dorpdown and it value should be "DONE" or "NOT" ) and it's mandatary field

-Categeory custom filed is used to know that, particular test case belongs to "Smoke test", or "Regression Test" etc ( it is multiple selection from dropdown and it value should be different type of test name). and it's mandatory field
+"Categeory" custom filed is used to know that, particular test case belongs to "Smoke test", or "Regression Test" etc ( it is multiple selection from dropdown and it value should be different type of test name). and it's mandatory field

 *Note* 3:- If particular test case are automated, then test case should have a attachment of test script in the name "Automation.xlsx".